Engineering Grit

 There, Wetzler has primarily worked on prototypes as part of the university’s contract with the NASA Technology Transfer Expansion (T2X) initiative.
 In his newfound managerial role, he led all aspects of the creative process for two summer projects with ETIC Engineer Skylynn Kilfoil Greaves.
 They worked on—and continue finalizing this fall—the Foot Pedal Controller, a prototype originally started by Winston Wang (B.S. ’25).
 This device gives users a simple and intuitive way to operate equipment with their feet, freeing their hands for other tasks, reducing workload, increasing efficiency, and improving safety.

 They also refined and delivered the Passive Porous Tube Nutrient Delivery System, a unit designed to support plant growth in microgravity by autonomously delivering nutrients, helping astronauts grow food with minimal intervention.
 Wetzler presented this and the Transport Ready Assisting Machine (T.R.A.M.) at the 2025 Ingenium Awards reception.
 The T.R.A.M., a powered loading and transport carting system—like a miniature forklift—received third place recently at the New York State Industries for the Disabled’s Cultivating Resources for Employment with Assistive Technology (CREATE) Symposium.
-Wetzler traveled to Albany with fellow ETIC employees Tyler Hradek, Derrick Chiu, and Alana Singh, who received $5,000 for their invention.
+Wetzler, along with fellow ETIC employees Tyler Hradek, Derrick Chiu, and Alana Singh, received $5,000 for the invention.

 Outside of the ETIC, Wetzler is a senator for the American Society of Mechanical Engineers (ASME) and is a member of the Society of Hispanic Professional Engineers.
 As an ASME senator, he facilitated getting two budgets passed so students could tour NASA Headquarters, network with professional engineers, and explore Washington, D.C.
 When he’s not on campus, the first-generation college student—paying his own way through school—works as a tool repair technician at Home Depot and volunteers on the audio visual team at his local church.